handrews/OpenAPI-Specification/src/oas.md

 ##### Options for Mapping Values to Schemas

 The value of the property named in `propertyName` is used as the name of the associated schema under the [Components Object](#components-object), _unless_ a `mapping` is present for that value.
+Names SHOULD be resolved from the entry document's Components Object, although for compatibility purposes implementations MAY define other resolution behavior such as resolving from the current document.

 The `mapping` entry maps a specific property value to either a different schema component name, or to a schema identified by a URI.
 When using implicit or explicit schema component names, inline `oneOf` or `anyOf` subschemas are not considered.
-The behavior of a `mapping` value that is both a valid schema name and a valid relative URI reference is implementation-defined, but it is RECOMMENDED that it be treated as a schema name.
+A `mapping` value that can be resolved as a component name SHOULD be resolved in this manner, with URI reference resolution as the fallback behavior.
+However, implementations MAY define other behavior for compatibility purposes.
 To ensure that an ambiguous value (e.g. `"foo"`) is treated as a relative URI reference by all implementations, authors MUST prefix it with the `"."` path segment (e.g. `"./foo"`).
+Defining component names that appear to be URIs and cannot be disambiguated with a technique such as the `"./"` prefix (e.g. `"https://example.com/something"`) is NOT RECOMMENDED as the resulting behavior is likely to be counter-intuitive.

 Mapping keys MUST be string values, but tooling MAY convert response values to strings for comparison.
 However, the exact nature of such conversions are implementation-defined.